soniacweb/potterworld/README.md

 ## Project 02- PotterWorld

-### Pair programming exercise with fellow student developer, Cuong Tran.
+### Pair programming exercise with fellow student developer, Coung Tran.

 # Intro

+PotterWorld is fantasy media app, delving into the fictional universe centered around the Harry Potter novel series by writer, J. K. Rowling.
+We used an unnofficial Harry Potter API and realised to late in the day, the images weren't unfortunately sufficiant for this app to take inspiration from to the Wizarding World app.

 # Getting Started